wp-plugins/sgr-nextpage-titles/readme.txt

 === SGR Nextpage Titles ===
 Contributors: SGr33n
 Donate link: http://goo.gl/QuRfT
+Tags: nextpage, seo, subpages
-Tags: nextpage, subpages, subtitles, pages index, SGR Nextpage Titles, SEO, seo Requires at least: 3.0
+Requires at least: 3.0
 Tested up to: 3.4
-Stable tag: 0.30
+Stable tag: 0.25
 License: GPLv2

 Make order in your posts.
 With SGR Nextpage Titles you can have post subpages with their own titles and a navigation index.